C00kie-/squirrel.lu/README.md

 ## Hardware
 If you want to know more about the conferences and the speakers, there are the conference editions
-- Manchester BeerSide,Bsides, [On chip debugging with Openocd](On-Chip-debugging-with-OpenOCD-and-GDB), August 2018
+- Manchester BeerSide,Bsides, [On chip debugging with Openocd](ARM_microcontroller_programming)(ARM microcontroller programming), August 2018
 - Luxembourg, Hack.Lu, [Snarf-if!](https://cfp.hack.lu/hacklu19/talk/8YR7UM/) Intro to hardware hacking, firmware extraction and analysis with opensource tools.
 Workshop :wrench: October 2019
 - Berlin, OffensiveCon :wrench: firmware extraction with Saumil Shah ARM Exploit Lab, February 2020
 - Paris, DEFCON Group meetup, "I love Hardboxes", OSINT for IoT & MISP workflow (easter egg if you find these slides: post on twitter #Ilovehardboxes), February 2020